8i Acquisition 2 Corp. and EUD - GuruFocus.com

 Singapore, Nov.
-17, 2022 (GLOBE NEWSWIRE) -- 8i Acquisition 2 Corp. (the “Company” or “LAX”) (NASDAQ: LAX), a publicly traded special purpose acquisition company, today announced the completion of its business combination (the “Business Combination”) with EUDA Health Limited (“EUDA Health”), a Singapore-based digital health platform that aims to make healthcare more affordable, accessible, and improve the patient experience by delivering improved outcomes through personalized healthcare.
+23, 2022 (GLOBE NEWSWIRE) -- 8i Acquisition 2 Corp. (the “Company” or “LAX”) ( LAX), a publicly traded special purpose acquisition company, today announced the completion of its business combination (the “Business Combination”) with EUDA Health Ltd (“EUDA Health”), a Singapore-based digital health platform that aims to make healthcare more affordable, accessible, and improve the patient experience by delivering improved outcomes through personalized healthcare.

 Upon completion of the Business Combination, all remaining LAX units will separate into their underlying components, which consist of one ordinary share, one redeemable warrant, and one right.
 Every two redeemable warrants entitle the holder to purchase one ordinary share and every ten rights entitle the holder to receive one ordinary share.